amlannandy/EcoSearch/README.md

 It provides the following functionalities -

 - Authentication via `email-password` or `google-sign-in`
-- View flowers and their diversity in your neighbourhood
+- View various wildlife and their diversity in an area
-- Upload the picture of a flower and run it against the classification model
+- Upload the picture of a wildlife species and run it against the classification model
 - Save the labelled pictures to your profile
-- Use object path tracking to view path of a particular flower species
+- Use object path tracking to view path of a particular wildlife species

 ## Screenshots